ParadoxalCorp/felix-production/usage.md

 #### Redis

 `Redis` is our cache server, it is tasked with synchronizing and sharing data across the shards and clusters of Felix (like the music queue for example).
 If `Redis` comes down, each shard and cluster will only have access to a limited set of data.
 While the main database is RethinkDB, Redis also write medium-term data to the disk, so even if the server needs to be restarted at some point, the data won't be lost

+#### Music nodes

+Felix's music nodes are [Lavalink](https://github.com/Frederikam/Lavalink) servers, allowing for a fast deployment of new ones.
+Each node is covering a specific part of the world, though in the future regions that are under heavy load may benefit from multiple nodes.
+If a node comes down, the music feature will still be available and use the other nodes.